EvelynPloetz/Deep-LASI/docs/source/installation.rst

       py.importlib.import_module("tensorflow")

 You are now ready to use Deep-LASI.

-If you are interested in generating simulated data and/or re-training the neural network models, additional Python packages are required and installed by entering the following commands into the terminal application:
+**Packages for simulations and training new neural network models** If you are interested in generating simulated data and/or re-training the neural network models, additional Python packages are required and installed by entering the following commands into the terminal application:

    .. code-block:: python